Seri Surgical Scaffold, a silk netting often used in plastic surgery, serves as a base for the body to regenerate tissue after medical procedures.

-In January 2013, the U.S. Food and Drug Administration issued a recall on all Seri Scaffold because of an increased report of complications.
+In January 2013, the manufacturer, in consultation with the U.S. Food and Drug Administration, issued a recall on all Seri Scaffold because of an increased report of complications.
 The product is prepared in dual packaging and, according to the recall, a seal on the outer pouch was not maintained on some products.
 As a result of the packaging process error, the sterility of the scaffold may have been compromised.
 It’s more likely a patient will experience one of the expected side effects if the scaffold was not properly sterilized before it was implanted.

 Diagnosing and Treating Complications

 In addition to the possible complications patients may experience because of Seri Scaffold, surgery also carries many risks and possible complications.
 If patients develop any complications following surgeries, it’s best to consult their surgeon right away.
 The surgeon may be able to identify if the scaffold is the cause of the complication or not and devise a treatment plan.